turboderp/exui/README.md

 Your browser should automatically open on the default IP/port.
 Config and sessions are stored in `~/exui` by default.

 Prebuilt wheels for ExLlamaV2 are available [here](https://github.com/turboderp/exllamav2/releases).
+Installing the latest version of [Flash Attention](https://github.com/Dao-AILab/flash-attention) is recommended.

 ### More to come